 Style finds: Traditional Exposed Dual Control Thermostatic shower system: Hudson Reed.
-Devonshire standard bathroom faucet; K-3551-0 White Archer Toilet; Verdure Collection Medicine Cabinet: Kohler.
+Devonshire standard bathroom faucet; K-3551-0 White Archer Toilet; Verdure Collection Medicine Cabinet: Appliances Connection.
 Trinsic Collection (accessories): Delta.
-Align 18” grab bar: Moen.
+Align 18” grab bar: Appliances Connection.
 Hexagon 3” mosaic Carrara floor tile; Hexagon 1” mosaic Carrara tile on shower floor; white polished Carrara 4×10 tile on walls: Classic Tile.
 Tempered glass shower doors: custom.
 Audrey 60” double vanity with Carrara marble top: Ancerre Designs.
 Driscoll wall sconces: Sea Gull Lighting.

 Take a look at these clever bathroom storage ideas.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.